 What Is a Water Softener Shower Head?

 When homeowners seek out soft water, they often turn to a water softener shower head.
 These work as other water softening products and change the charge of the mineral ions.

 The shower head itself contains negatively charged particles that attract the positive mineral ions.
 Then, the minerals are flushed away and clean water flows through the shower head.

 However, even the best water softener shower heads only last for a short period of time before they need replacing.
 This can be frustrating for homeowners looking for a long-term solution to their hard water challenges.
-Some model only need a filter cartridge replacement and some need to me replaced completely.
+Some models only need a filter cartridge replacement and some need to be replaced completely.

 What Are The Downside Of A Water Softener Shower Heads?

 As ideal as a water softener shower head may seem, they struggle to withstand the test of time due to their inability to replenish the negatively charged ions.
-Also, water softener shower head only soften water passing inside it.
+Also, a water softener shower head only softens water passing inside it.

 When you have a water softener system, it’s constantly replenishing these ions in order to remove the positively charged minerals.
 Since the shower head can’t do this, it can only act as a water softener for a limited amount of time.